MicrosoftDocs/dynamics365smb-docs/business-central/faqs-bank-reconciliation.md

 -->
-## In which geographies and languages is bank account reconciliation assist available?
+## In which geographies and languages is bank reconciliation assist available?

 This capability is available to any environment country localization and in any user language.
 For customer environments located in countries/regions where Azure OpenAI Service is not deployed, administrators must first consent to allowing movement of data across boundaries for Business Central to connect to Azure OpenAI service and for this capability to be available.